atharvanaik10/atharvanaik10/README.md

 - 👋 Hi, I’m Atharva
-- 👀 I’m interested in computational social science - harnessing computer science to solve real world problems!
+- 👀 I’m interested in computational social science - harnessing computer science to create tangible policy decisions!
 - 📚 I'm also interested in the mathematics of computer science - how math is used in various CS applications from AI to algorithms
-- 🌱 I’m currently learning React and C/C++
+- 🌱 I’m currently learning React, C/C++, and OCaml

 <!---
 atharvanaik10/atharvanaik10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.